base-org/web/apps/base-docs/docs/connecting-to-the-blockchain/connecting-with-a-provider.md

 hide_table_of_contents: false
 ---

-[Rainbowkit] is a popular library that works with [wagmi] to make it easy to connect, disconnect, and change between multiple wallets.
+[RainbowKit] is a popular library that works with [wagmi] to make it easy to connect, disconnect, and change between multiple wallets.
 It's batteries-included out of the box, and allows for a great deal of customization of the list of wallets and connect/disconnect button.

 ---